thoughtspot/ts-chart-sdk/example/custom-leaflet-chart/README.md

 ```
 Chart Context is the main context object that helps in orchestrating ThoughtSpot APIs to render charts.
 It also acts as a core central point of all interactions on the charts.

-5. We are creating this sample chart with the help GEOJson([GEOJson Documentation](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.7)) that will be feed to leaflet ([can read about it hear](https://leafletjs.com/examples/geojson/)) using leaflet GEOJson example we have created a sample `geo-charts.js` to use it a get started with the leaflet.Here is the snippet-
+5. We are creating this sample chart with the help GEOJson([GEOJson Documentation](https://datatracker.ietf.org/doc/html/rfc7946#section-3.1.7)) that will be feed to leaflet ([can read about it hear](https://leafletjs.com/examples/geojson/)) using leaflet GEOJson example we have created a sample `geo-charts.js` to use it a get started with the leaflet.
+Here is the snippet-
 ```ts
 var freeBus = {
   "type": "FeatureCollection",